HugCls/HugCls/README.md

-2025-07-30: "The harder the conflict, the greater the triumph. " - George Washington
+2025-07-31: "What the mind can conceive and believe, and the heart desire, you can achieve." - Norman Vincent Peale